ucsb-cs-transfer-resources/ucsb-cs-transfer-resources.github.io/_topics/command_line.md

 # How to code through the command line for Windows

 Unfortunately for Windows users, you have to jump through a couple more hoops to successfully code through the command line.
-*If you opened the command terminal on a Windows computer, the terminal would not recignize y* There are a TON of different options for how you can go about this:
+*If you opened the command terminal on a Windows computer, the terminal would not recignize any of the commands you use*

+Thankfully, there are a TON of different options for how you can go about this:

+..*MobaXTerm
+..*Putty with XMing
+..*"Git for Windows" gives you a bash shell with a bunch of the normal Unix commands ..*Ubuntu Windows Subsystem may be a thing on your system ..*Cygwin is an option
+..*You could run Linux in a virtual machine